Most people survive a first heart attack and go on to live a full and productive life. To ensure you do the same, there

 There may be other restrictions because of medicines you take.
 Ask your doctor if there are foods you shouldn’t eat.

 Changing your diet is easier if you work with a dietitian.
 They can help you plan menus and find recipes.
 They’ll also help you find resources that let you focus on eating healthy foods.

 If you aren't able to work with a dietitian as part of your rehab program, ask your doctor for a referral.
 You can also find recipes and nutritional aids on the web.

 Become more active: One of the most important keys to good heart health is to exercise.
 Some people are afraid to exercise after a heart attack.
 But that’s exactly what you need to do to strengthen your heart and lower your chance of having future heart attacks and heart disease.

 A cardiac rehab program is a safe way to become more active.
 If you don't have a program available to you, be sure to talk with your doctor about what level of exercise is safe for you and how to get more activity into your daily routine.
 They may have you take a stress test to see what level of exercise is safe to start with.

 Also, ask what warning signs you should watch for when you exercise and what you should do about them.

 A regular exercise routine (for instance, three to five times a week for 30 to 35 minutes each) will help strengthen your heart and improve your overall health.
 But the real goal is to become more active in everyday life.
 The more active you are -- taking brisk walks, playing with your children or grandchildren, going for bike rides, etc. -- the stronger and healthier you'll become.

-A heart attack isn’t a sign you should back away from life and doing the things you like to do.
+A heart attack isn’t a sign you should back away from life and stop doing the things you like to do.
 It is a sign that you need to make your physical and mental health your priority.